Esri/arcgis-runtime-demo-java/README.md

 ## Instructions

-1. Install ArcGIS Runtime SDK for Java available through EDN.
+1. Download and install ArcGIS Runtime SDK for Java from https://developers.arcgis.com/java/.
 2. Fork and then clone the repo.
 3. Add the source code to your Java IDE.
 4. Add jars from the installation from 1st step.